-The Farm Credit System is a nationwide network of borrower-owned lending institutions and specialized service organizations.
+Farm Credit is a nationwide network of customer-owned financial institutions that provides loans and related financial services

 National Footprint, Local Support

-While we have a national footprint, our lenders are local – nearly 80 independently owned and operated Farm Credit organizations provide services in the communities where they live and work.
-Each local Farm Credit organization is a cooperative that is owned by its customers, and has a deep understanding of agriculture in their area.
-This expertise enables them to understand the industry sectors they finance and provide an unparalleled level of knowledge and service to their borrower-owners.
+While we have a national footprint, independently owned and operated Farm Credit organizations provide services in the communities where they live and work.
+Each local Farm Credit organization is a cooperative that is owned by its customers and has a deep understanding of agriculture in their area.
+This expertise enables them to understand the industry sectors they finance and provide an unparalleled level of knowledge and service to their customer/owners.

 Combined, Farm Credit organizations provide $343.9 billion in loans, which is approximately 40 percent of agriculture's credit needs, including for climate smart and regenerative ag practices.
 This capital helps more than 500,000 customers.
 Farm Credit: